NEW: Attorney for officers: "With incredible skill and bravery, they were able to save a lot of people"

 His father was Pakistani, the source said, and his mother was American.

-Wilders, the Dutch politician who was the keynote speaker at the Garland event, is controversial for his anti-Islam views.
-He was placed on the al Qaeda hit list for his film "Fitna."
+The keynote speaker at the Garland event was right-wing Dutch politician Geert Wilders who was placed on an al Qaeda hit list for his film “Fitna.”

 The film, which Wilders released online in March 2008 to international outcry, features disturbing images of terrorist acts superimposed over verses from the Quran in an apparent attempt to paint Islam as a threat to Western society.

-In 2011, Wilders was cleared of charges of inciting discrimination and hatred with the movie.
+In 2011, Wilders was cleared on charges of inciting discrimination and hatred over a controversial film he made about Islam.

 “The day we give away humor and freedom of speech is the day that we cease to exist as a free and independent people,” he told the attendees at the Garland event Sunday night.